-Option Element Impact on Scheduled Monument Wetland Management Creation of new wetland -raising water levels For most scheduled monuments, flooding of any kind will not be appropriate.
-Changes in water levels can significantly affect preservation levels of buried remains.
+Option Element Impact on Scheduled Monument Wetland Creation of , J Management new wetland appropriate.
+Changes in water levels can significantly affect -raising water levels preservation levels of buried remains.
 It is an offence to flood a scheduled monument without scheduled monument consent.
-Managing Scrub of Conservation Value Extension of areas of native scrub Scrub should not be allowed to encroach within a scheduled area due to the detrimental impact of root damage on buried archaeology.
-Ancient Wood Pasture Replaceme nt of single trees Replacement of trees within a scheduled area may not be appropriate.
-It is an offence to plant trees within a scheduled area without scheduled monument consent.
-Management, Restoration or Creation of Hedgerows Hedgerow Creation Hedgerow should not be planted within a scheduled area.
-It is an offence to plant hedgerow, undertake ground penetrating works, such as any preparatory work or fencing within a scheduled area without consent.
+Managing Scrub Extension of Scrub should not be allowed to encroach within a scheduled of Conservation areas of area due to the detrimental impact of root damage on buried Value native scrub archaeology.
+Ancient Wood Replaceme Replacement of trees within a scheduled area may not be Pasture nt of single appropriate.
+It is an offence to plant trees within a scheduled trees area without scheduled monument consent.
+Management, Hedgerow Hedgerow should not be planted within a scheduled area.
+It is Restoration or Creation an offence to plant hedgerow, undertake ground penetrating Creation of works, such as any preparatory work or fencing within a Hedgerows scheduled area without consent.

-6. Capital Items

-6.1 Beneficial capital items
+6. Capital Items6.1 Beneficial capital items